Andy Classen: Producer

 Andy Classen became producer and engineer in Stage-One-Studio in 1990.
 Among his first productions were the albums When War Begins... by the German thrashcore band Warpath and Mc Gillroy the Housefly by the German psychedelic death metal band Incubator, both of which were critically acclaimed, with the latter still having a cult following in the death metal underground.
 He also became influential in the German hardcore punk scene, being the producer for bands like Ryker's and Brightside.

 In 1994 he took over the studio completely and produced for other labels like Nuclear Blast, Century Media Records, Gun Records, Metal Blade Records, AFM Records, Massacre Records, Season of Mist, Armageddon Music etc.

 During the nineties Andy Classen established himself as one of the premier producers for hardcore, thrash metal and death metal music in Europe.
 His sound aesthetics usually are described as aggressive and powerful, yet transparent.
 Among others he produced records for the bands Dew-Scented, Tankard, Disbelief, President Evil (all from Germany), Asphyx (Netherlands), Legen Beltza (Basque Country), The Old Dead Tree (France), Graveworm (Italy) and Deafness by Noise (Croatia).

 From the year 2000, he has found increasing recognition for his work in the international scene, with bands like Rotting Christ from Greece, Criminal from Chile/Great Britain, Dark Embrace from Spain, Krisiun from Brazil as well as Mantic Ritual and Solace of Requiem from the USA recording with him.

 Richthofen and Seelenwalzer

-In 1997 Andy Classen was founding member, songwriter, producer and guitarist with the German Neue Deutsche Härte industrial metal band Richthofen.
-After objections by the Richthofen family the band was legally required to drop the name and Richthofen disbanded in 1999.
+In 1997, Classen was founding member, songwriter, producer and guitarist with the German industrial metal band Richthofen.
+After objections by the Richthofen family, the band was legally required to drop the name and Richthofen disbanded in 1999.

-In 2019 Classen and musicians of the original Richthofen band founded the band Seelenwalzer referencing the name of Richthofens first album.
-The debut album Totgeglaubt – German for "believed dead" – is being published with Massacre Records in May 2019.
+In 2019, Classen and musicians of the original Richthofen band founded the band Seelenwalzer referencing the name of Richthofens first album.
+The debut album Totgeglaubt – German for "presumed dead" – was released by Massacre Records in May 2019.